NickBlow/Mythras-charsheet/app/content/cults.md

 **Why Join:** Honor, loyalty, and superior craftsmanship.
 **Joining Requirements:** Combat Style 50%, Endurance 50%, Willpower 50%.

-### Foundling – “This Is the Way”
+#### Foundling – “This Is the Way”

 **Requirements:** Clan sponsorship and acceptance.

 **Duties:** Train and serve elders

 **Privileges:**
-Access to a beskar armorer to craft armor with only materials cost.
+Access to a beskar armorer to craft leg armor with only materials cost.

-### Warrior – “Watch Those Wrist Rockets”
+#### Warrior – “Watch Those Wrist Rockets”

 **Requirements:** Combat Style 60%, Endurance 60%.